MicrosoftDocs/msteams-docs/msteams-platform/publishing/office-store-checklist.md

 ## Screenshots

- The screenshots that are uploaded on the Seller Dashboard will eventually be displayed on Microsoft AppSource to provide visual preview of your app/product along with App Description to all the users.
+ The screenshots that are uploaded on the Seller Dashboard will eventually be displayed on Microsoft AppSource to provide a visual preview of your app/product along with your app description.

 Screenshots submitted on the seller dashboard should: